technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 integrated with Power Automate to automate SAP queries and updates, ensuring accuracy and efficiency in operations.

-## Persona

-**David Brown – Developer**

-- Role: Develops automation flows using Microsoft Copilot Studio and Power Automate to integrate SAP with business processes.
-- Tasks: Configure Microsoft Copilot Studio and Power Automate to automate the retrieval and updating of product information and pricing in SAP.
-Implement automation flows to query product data and update prices in SAP using SAP OData connections.
-Integrate Microsoft Copilot Studio with Power Automate to enhance operational efficiency at Contoso Electronics.

-**Alice Johnson – SAP Administrator**

-- Role: Manages SAP system configurations, ensuring seamless integration with external applications like Power Platform.
-- Tasks: Ensure the SAP OData connection is correctly set up for the integration with Power Automate.
-Provide SAP user credentials to be used in the OData connection setup.
-Support troubleshooting of SAP-related errors and ensure smooth data flow between SAP and Power Automate.

-**Samantha Lee - Operations Manager**

-- Role: Oversees automation processes and validates their alignment with business objectives for efficient data management.
-- Tasks: Oversee the process of automating product information retrieval and pricing updates in SAP.
-Validate the functionality of the automation by testing different scenarios for product data retrieval and price updates in SAP.
-Ensure that the automated system meets the business needs for efficiency and accuracy.

 ### Estimated Time : 45 min
 <br>